 Chippy Folk & Acoustic Club

-For updates on Club Meetings – including any Virtual meetings – and cancellations
+For updates on Club Meetings – including the current Virtual meetings programme

 please keep checking the ‘news and links’ section and emails from the Club of course..

 we meet on the Second Monday of every month all year round

 at the fabulous artyard cafe, enstone OX 7 4nf

 free entry.. but please support the artyard with drinks/food purchase

 100% acoustic..sing, play, recite or just sit back & listen

 As a Club we strive to be a friendly and informal gathering with acoustic performances of many kinds and genres.
 We always extend a warm welcome to those who prefer to come along and just listen and highly value our ‘audience’.
 We see many experienced and gifted singers and musicians but those perhaps just ‘starting out’ in performance are made equally at home.